Want to learn how to make faster, better compost with no extra effort?

 Here are a couple of them…

+In contrast, drilling a hole in a PVC pipe takes just minutes.
 You then create a hole in the middle of the compost pile, insert the PVC pipe and hey presto – you have some passive aeration going on!

 Confidence level: 7/10

-While the compost has stayed aerated and the compost has shown no sign of anaerobic (without air) composting, the compost hasn’t got above 35C.
-Meanwhile, my pallet bin pile, with the same materials (and no PVC aerator), reached 63C.
+I’ve tested this with a DIY garbage bin composter.
+While the compost stayed aerated and the compost showed no sign of anaerobic (without air) composting, the compost didn’t get above 35C.
+Meanwhile, my pallet bin pile, with the same materials, reached 63C.

-Combined hack: Aeration, Nitrogen and Water
+10. The combined hack: Aeration, Nitrogen and Water

 Here’s one hack I ran across recently on the One Yard Revolution You Tube channel.